thiagopnts/kaleidoscope/README.md

 </dd>
 </dl>

 `options.source` source of the image to be rendered.
+This can be either an url to the image or the img tag itself.

 `options.containerId` is where you want to render the 360, this is going to be retrieved via `document.querySelector` and when you call `render()` the 360 canvas will be append to it.